 The United States is among the oldest modern democracies, but it is only the oldest if the criteria are refined to disqualify claimants ranging from Switzerland to San Marino.
 Some historians suggest that the Native American Six Nations confederacy (Iroquois).
 It traces its consensus-based government tradition across eight centuries, is the oldest living participatory democracy.
 Others point out that meaningful democracy only arrived at a national level in 1906.
 When Finland became the first country to abolish race and gender requirements for both voting and for serving in government. –Nate Barksdale

-When I was doing door-to-door I had only a 1 in 20 percent chance of closing a customer as one of the best copywriters in Canada… Meaning I had to hit 80 houses and face 76 usually cold, hard rejections, just to make 4 deals.
-Needing almost less to say, your take from this should be to focus evermore on the work that does matter, and ever lesser on the things that don’t.
+When I was doing door-to-door I had only a 1 in 20 percent chance of closing a customer… Meaning I had to hit 80 houses and face 76 usually cold, hard rejections, just to make 4 deals.
+Needing less to say, your take from this should be to focus evermore on the work that does matter, and ever lesser on the things that don’t.

 Part of Your Job is to figure out what PQO means to you

-What work is the most relevant to your position as one of the best copywriters in Canada?
-For the writer this might be creating better and more engaging content on a more regular basis.
+What work is the most relevant to your position?
+For the Writer; this might be creating better and more engaging content on a more regular basis.
 For the Salesman; maybe it’s setting up meetings with more qualified prospects who are less likely to waste your time.
-The restaurant worker might put more effort into the quality of care in which they put in their cooking or customer services.
+The Restaurant worker might put more effort into the quality of care they put into their cooking or customer services.
 The academic maybe well should be publishing more papers.
-And the Classicist Marketer might have to make more references to antiquity in much deeper context.
+And the Classicist Marketer might have to make more references to antiquity in much deeper contexts.

 What does PQO mean to you?